Encyclobinafix/Encyclobinafix/README.md

 - 👋 Hi, My name is Sabina ELumelu
-- - #### **I am a certified Google Data Analyst and Scrum Master**
+- ✋#### **I am a certified Google Data Analyst, a Pharmacist, and A Professional Scrum Master**
-- I have a background in Pharmacy and have been priviledge to work in the PharmTech. space, helping to analyze data and provide insights to stakeholders.
+- Having a background in Pharmacy, I have been priviledge to work in the PharmTech. space, helping to analyze data and provide insights to stakeholders.
+- During my pre-highschool and highschcool years, my favorite subject was Mathematics.
+I loved solving difficult problems.
+It is no wonder why I love data anakytics and have decided to pursue a career in it.
 - My long term goal is to become an analytics manager in the health sector.
 - 🌱 I’m currently advancing my knowledge of and skill in the followng areas SQL, Python, PowerBI, R programming, SPSS, and advanced Excel.
 - I have projects that I have worked on and some others that I am still working on.